go-smart/glossia-server-side/README.md

 Note that the host must have a running `dockerlaunchd` instance, with a socket in `/var/run/docker-launch/docker-launch.sock` accessible to the `dockerlaunch` user group.

+If Crossbar is interrupted unexpectedly, you may need to manually remove the `node.pid` file from the `web` subdirectory.